ejb6/stacktrends.ph/README.md

 ## How to Use
 ### Quick Method
 1. Download/clone this repo on your PC.
-Make sure that Python is installed (preferrably version 3.9.6).
+Make sure that Python is installed (preferrably v3.9.6).
 2. Open up your terminal (Bash/Powershell/CMD) and go into the repo's directory.
 3. Run `python sample_query.py` and check the CSV outputs in the `output` directory.
    You can edit `sample_query.py` to custumize the output.